Summary

 DIET | Herbivore – seeds, fruits, flowers, and young shoots

-- The Emu is not a very intelligent animal.
+• The Emu is not very intelligent.
 Their eyes are larger than their brain!

-- The emu is a part of the ratite family, including the cassowary, ostriches, and rheas.
+• The emu is part of the ratite family, which includes the cassowary, ostriches, and rheas.

 Nēnē / Hawaiian Goose | Branta sandvicensis